top of page

 • LinkedIn

 The story takes place in 1892, a time when Native and American tensions were at their highest.
 Revered army captain Joseph Blocker (Christian Bale) is close to retiring with a kill count well over one hundred.
 For his last mission, to his dismay, he must escort a dying native chief (Wes Studi) and his family so he may be buried in his homeland.
-Blocker and his section must saddle up to make the treacherous journey, which treks from New Mexico to Montana.
+Blocker and his section must saddle up to make the treacherous journey, which takes them from New Mexico to Montana.
 They quickly meet up with Rosalie (Rosamund Pike), a country woman who recently lost her family to a native raid, leaving her in an elongated state of mental shock.
 Along with battling elements and the discontent within themselves, the troops must also fend off warring tribes that are out for blood.

 The film is a conventional western through and through, boasting gorgeous shots of the landscape and plenty of shootouts.
 It tries to call back to the times of John Wayne.
-While this film tries to harken back to the golden era of Westerns, it fails to incorporate one vital component; simplicity.
-Old Westerns were straightforward and to the point, this one isn’t.
+While this film tries to harken back to the golden era of Westerns, it fails to incorporate one vital component: simplicity.
+Old Westerns were straightforward and to the point; this one isn’t.
 The film is slow and meandering, often taking breaks from the main plot in an effort to build up the epic scale.
 So much has happened by the end that it becomes impossible to connect at all to the characters or story.

 Also to the detriment of connectivity is the high body count.
-Tons of characters are either introduced or half-developed, and then killed off to try and force you into caring about them.
+Tons of characters are either introduced or half-developed, and then killed off to try to force you into caring about them.
 What director Scott Cooper doesn’t understand is that if you don’t care about a character when they are living, then you are not going to care about them when they’re dead.

 The cinematography is beautifully done by Masanobu Takayanagi, marking his third collaboration with Cooper.
 Takayanagi keeps the camera motionless most of the time and allows the characters to move within the frame.
 This technique gives the Western world a sense of stillness, almost like the people are the only thing inhabiting the cruel setting.
 But people are not the only physical inhabitants.
 Takayanagi has an eye for the surrounding scenery that makes the characters almost feel insignificant compared to the vastness of the land and wildlife.